thunderrabbit/barefoot_rob/content/blog/2022/05/25doctors-opinion.md

-    action of hiding, isolating, and compulsive underearning on these chronic underearners is a manifestation of an allergy; that the phenomenon of craving is limited to this class and never occurs in the average temperate drinker.
+    action of hiding, isolating, and compulsive underearning on these chronic underearners is a manifestation of an allergy; that the phenomenon of craving is limited to this class and never occurs in the average wage earner.
     These allergic types can never safely use hiding, isolating, and compulsive underearning in any form at all;
     and once having formed the habit and found they cannot break it, once having lost their self-confidence, their reliance